uoftcprg/pokerkit/docs/simulation.rst

 Raw Blinds or Straddles
 ^^^^^^^^^^^^^^^^^^^^^^^

 This parameter states the blinds or straddles.
 It is raw in that it must be cleaned by PokerKit just like raw antes.
 Standard small and big blinds can be supplied as ``[0.5, 1]``.
-With an UTG straddle, it would be ``[0.5, 1, 2]``.
+With a UTG straddle, it would be ``[0.5, 1, 2]``.
 With double straddles, ``[0.5, 1, 2, 4]``.
 With a button straddle, ``{0: 0.5, 1: 1, -1: 2}``.
 If the small and big blinds are equal, then it would be ``[2, 2]``.
 The possibilities are endless.
 If the game does not use blinds or straddles, the user must supply ``0`` or its equivalent (e.g. ``[0, 0, 0, 0]``), meaning no player is blinded or straddled.

 Bring-In
 ^^^^^^^^

 Some games use bring-ins.
 If this is supplied, it must be a positive value like ``1.5``.
 Otherwise, simply supply ``0``.

-The usages of blinds/straddles and bring-in is mutually exclusive.
+The usage of blinds/straddles and bring-ins is mutually exclusive.
 In other words, no variant uses both at the same time.
 If one is used, the other must be zeroed out, meaning it is not relevant.

 Raw Starting Stacks
 ^^^^^^^^^^^^^^^^^^^